Altaf Mahmud: Language Movement and Liberation War

 During 1950 he sang gonoshongit in many places to inspire the activists of the Language Movement.
 Along with his singing, Mahmud continued to support the movement.
 He composed the music for the song Amar Bhaier Rokte Rangano in 1969, in Zahir Raihan's film Jibon Theke Neya.

-Altaf Mahmud took part in the Bangladesh Liberation War in 1971.
+Mahmud took part in the Bangladesh Liberation War in 1971.
 He created a secret camp inside his house for the freedom fighters.
 When the location of this camp was revealed, the Pakistan Army caught him on 30 August 1971.
 Mahmud was tortured by them, and many other guerrilla fighters like Shafi Imam Rumi were also captured by the Pakistan Army on that day.

 Mahmud and many other fighters were captured and killed in this incident.
 His patriotic songs, which were broadcast at the Swadhin Bangla Betar Kendra, also inspired the independence fighters during the war.